ceekeh/Linkedin-Devops/README.md

  USING IMPORT WHILE PASSING A VARIABLE  WILL FAIL/IMPORT IS USED FOR STATIC DATA  & IMPORT TASK REDUCES THE LINES OF CODE ie THAT DOES NOT CHANGE, WE CAN USE INCLUDE WHILE
- PASSING A VARIABLE & INCLUDE TASK REDUCES THE LINES OF CODE, HOW TO GET PREDEFINED & INBUILT VARIABLES USING SETUP MODULE, DEFINED VARIABLES MISSPELT ISSUES, CREATING ANSIBLE ROLES, ANSIBLE GALAXY TO GOOGLE ALREADY CREATED ROLES, CUSTOM ROLE pass_offline, ROLE DIRECTORY STRUCTURE & CONTENT, IMPORTING/ADDING FILES & REFERRING TO THE FILES IN THE ROLE DIRECTORIES, 2 LOCATIONS FOR ANSIBLE ROLES, CREATNG A ROLE 'HTTPD', CONFIGURING THE ROLE USING THE HTTPD PLAYBOOK & ADDING HANDLERS & NOTIFIERS, SPLITTING THE PLAYBOOK ie PUTTING THE DIFF PARTS OF THE PLAYBOOK IN THE RIGHT DIRECTORY, THE(ROLE)PLAYBOOK (Httpd.yml, CREATING A 'ADD A USER ROLE, USING SHELL MODULE TO PASS USER TO SUDOERS FILE,
+ PASSING A VARIABLE & INCLUDE TASK REDUCES THE LINES OF CODE, HOW TO GET PREDEFINED & INBUILT VARIABLES USING SETUP MODULE, DEFINED VARIABLES MISSPELT ISSUES, CREATING ANSIBLE ROLES, ANSIBLE GALAXY TO GOOGLE ALREADY CREATED ROLES, CUSTOM ROLE pass_offline, ROLE DIRECTORY STRUCTURE & CONTENT, IMPORTING/ADDING FILES & REFERRING TO THE FILES IN THE ROLE DIRECTORIES, 2 LOCATIONS FOR ANSIBLE ROLES, CREATNG A CUSTOM ROLE FOR 'HTTPD',
+ CONFIGURING THE ROLE USING THE HTTPD PLAYBOOK & ADDING HANDLERS & NOTIFIERS, SPLITTING THE PLAYBOOK ie PUTTING THE DIFF PARTS OF THE PLAYBOOK IN THE RIGHT DIRECTORY, THE(ROLE)PLAYBOOK (Httpd.yml, CREATING A ROLE TO ADD A USER IN WEBSERVER, USING SHELL MODULE TO PASS USER TO SUDOERS FILE, EXPLAINING THE TOMCAT ROLE IN THE REPO, SUMMARY OF THE STEPS TO CREATE A ROLE,  CREATING A ROLE USING  the template module httpd playbook.